 Imagine a career where you can express yourself creatively and help others look and feel beautiful.
 If you have a passion for style or a desire to boost people’s self-confidence, a career in cosmetology could be right for you.
-Our Cosmetology courses prepare you to work with clients in real salons.
+Our Cosmetology classes prepare you to work with clients in real salons.

-Many of our Cosmetology programs use a special learning tool called Pivot Point.
+Many of our cosmetology programs use a special learning tool called Pivot Point.
 It is an internationally recognized cosmetology curriculum that utilizes a hands-on, step-by-step approach to cosmetology techniques.
 This training method can help you develop a solid, practical foundation in professional hair styling and beauty techniques.

 Our instructors lead by example with visual demonstrations.
 They will coach you through processes and help you develop an eye for style.
 We have labs dedicated to hands-on practice where you can work to master the techniques of hair styling, nail art and cosmetic skin care.

 When we go out, we’re ready.
 We’ve been in the salon setting so we know what to expect.
 It doesn’t feel like a job.
 I get to enhance people and make people feel better, which makes me feel better.

 Through your cosmetology classes, you will have the opportunity to become more a creative and confident beauty professional.
 Your courses work together to prepare you for a career as a hairstylist, nail technician or esthetician.
 Our goal is to help you build a novice stylist portfolio and equip you with the fundamental knowledge you need to succeed in the field.

 In our cosmetology school, you’ll learn how to: